espocrm/documentation/docs/development/custom-buttons.md

 * danger
 * warning

-In a parameter `accessDataList` it's possible to define rules that determine whether an action item is visible to a user.
+In the parameter `accessDataList` it's possible to define rules that determine whether an action item is visible to a user.
 See the `module:utils~AccessDefs` JSDoc type in the [source file](https://github.com/espocrm/espocrm/blob/master/client/src/utils.js).

+The parameter `labelTranslation` defines a label translation path.
+Useful if you don't want to incorporate a new label but use an existing one.
+Example: `Global.scopeNamesPlural.Opportunity`.

 Menu items defined in the `Global.json` file will be applied for all entity types.